exasol/pytest-plugins/pytest-backend/README.md

  - `--itde-additional-db-parameter`
  - `--itde-db-version`

-In the example below the tests are run using an instance of the DockerDB with increased memory.
+This example runs the tests using an instance of the DockerDB with increased memory.

 ```shell
 pytest --backend=onprem --itde-db-mem-size "8 GiB" my_test_suite.py